-So, can a beginner start now and hope to pass the February exam?
+So, can a beginner start now and hope to pass the September or October exam?
 Definitely, YES.
 On condition, of course, that you are dedicated, apply yourself, and have access to a 1-on-1 tutor.
 That “personal trainer” must work with you i.t.o. a personalized study plan, based on first of all doing a proper diagnostic of your level, aptitude and learning preferences.

 Currently living in Iceland.